The goals of this chapter are to:

 - How does this change in sedimentary environments fit with the tectonic setting of the Recôncavo Basin?

-- What type of fault is this?
+- What type of fault is present in Figure 5.30?
 It may help you to draw arrows on either side of the fault showing the sense of motion. ____________________

 - What is the age of the fault (remember to look at the stratigraphic column for the age of the formation)? ____________________